cbouyio/deap-mono/README.md

 [![Build status](https://travis-ci.org/DEAP/deap.svg?branch=master)](https://travis-ci.org/DEAP/deap) [![Download](https://img.shields.io/pypi/dm/deap.svg)](https://pypi.python.org/pypi/deap) [![Join the chat at https://gitter.im/DEAP/deap](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/DEAP/deap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
 It seeks to make algorithms explicit and data structures transparent.
 It works in perfect harmony with parallelisation mechanism such as multiprocessing and [SCOOP](http://pyscoop.org).

+* FORK Info: This is a fork by [cbouyio](https://github.com/cbouyio) to include a monophyletic (i.e. a clone and not sexually reproducing) population for the genetic algorithms implementations of the original DEAP. (highly experimental and not documented in a complete way.)

 DEAP includes the following features: